 Further along the River women pole lotus-filled sampan boats and itinerant hawkers dispense aromatic Thai fast food in the floating market, while garlanded spirit houses protect the old teak homes on stilts.
 We passed somnolent small temple courtyards, where only tinkling wooden wind-bells disturb the steamy torpor, and then a gaggle of children start splashing vigorously, bathing and brushing their teeth in the fetid brown water.

 Further upstream, the river still teems with industrial activity – convoys of barges laden with teak completing their long journey down-river from the forests of the north; while other cargo boats head for the port bulging with sacks of Thailand’s major export – rice.
 Double-decker steamers carry market produce; barges seem about to sink beneath the weight of cement bags.

-After passing the Temple of the Dawn, Wat Arun, sparkling with embedded porcelain chips, gradually the riverbank becomes dense with more and more palm trees.
+After passing the Temple of the Dawn, Wat Arun, sparkling with embedded porcelain chips, gradually the riverbank becomes dense on the Royal Thai journey with more and more palm trees.
 Increasingly long stretches of tropical forest are punctured by the manicured lawns of splendid country mansions, again often constructed of wood, with up-turned gables pointing heavenward, a symbolic icon repeated throughout Thailand, from bus-stop to palace.